Code-Institute-Submissions/First-milestone-project-45/TESTING.md

 Used [W3C HTML validator](https://validator.w3.org/#validate_by_input) website via the direct input path.
 Results: No significant errors found.

 Used [Jigsaw](https://jigsaw.w3.org/css-validator/#validate_by_input) via the direct input path.
 Results: No errors found.

 #### User stories:

 - User wants a simple and clean looking website as messy, busy pages with lots of information overwhelms them.

+User views the homepage and sees that the colour scheme and layout is very clean and simple, the images and content is well spaced out.
+With 3 pages all with the same consistent style, with quality images and brief descriptions throughout so not to overwhelm users with too much information.

 - User wants an easy to navigate website to save time and not get frustrated or lost.

 User goes to the website and on the home page, resource page and contact us page there is a simple navigation bar fixed on the top of the page.
 Wherever they scroll down to on each page the navigation menu bar is there for them to click and go to another page.
 When you hover over the words the colour of the text goes a darker grey colour.

 - User wants to be able to use it on desktop, tablet and mobile devices.

+Users who are browsing with Chrome, Safari and Firefox can use the website on desktop, tablet and mobile views with full responsiveness.

 - User wants to find out what eco homes are.